Kamal-Alfawaz/Kamal-Alfawaz/README.md

 - 🔭 I’m currently planning on a game similar to the old GOW

-- 🌱 I’m currently learning the AWS Technology
+- 🌱 Currently on a Udemy course learning the AWS Technology

 <br/>